 If you are without a spiritual home, you need not be--the Holy Spirit and Christ call you to "come" (Rev. 22.17).
 We embrace everyone from all walks of life and in all manner of situations--the brokenhearted, the downtrodden, those who battle with all manner of addictions to alcohol, drugs, overeating, overspending, gambling, among others.
 Here you can be opened about your struggles and be received by a relatively small but loving community that gives support to one another in the path to salvation provided by Christ.

-We are an all-ethnic parish, opened to people of all backgrounds.
-Our current membership, while all sharing being American (native and immigrant), have very diverse ethnic backgrounds.
 Our common language is English, being the language of the land and also the common and thus uniting language of the parish.
 For this reason, the language of the Liturgy on Sunday is English (with sprinklings of other languages appropriate for our land and heritage, with text provided).
 Sometimes other languages are used in midweek services based on the day and who attends, and may include Spanish, Ukrainian, Slavonic, Greek, Arabic, or other.

 Our parish is involved in the following services (ministries) to the community:

 - Prayer ministry.
 Please let us know if you would like us to pray for you or your loved one!
 We do various services for many needs at the Church and also of members in their homes.
 Services of prayer for the strength of marriages, those who have cancer, heart problems, have been in accidents, wounded by attacks, the armed forces, police, firefighters, deliverance from substance abuse, for better parenting, and many other causes.

 - Orphan ministry.
 We sponsor a local house for children who have been removed from households where they were abused, neglected.
 We also contribute to St. Andrew Society of our Archdiocese which cares for abandoned children who are orphaned overseas in Ukraine.